clemsau/telegram-gpt/README.md

 1. Set your environment variables

    ⚠ Note that `ALLOWED_USERS` is for the user IDs and not the usernames.
 To get your user ID, you can use [@userinfobot](https://t.me/userinfobot) on telegram.

+   ⚠ If you don't set any `ALLOWED_USERS` or set it to an empty string, everyone will be able to use your bot.
+Be aware that it might cause unexpected usage of your API key and costs.

    You have multiple options: